c0D3M/DP/LeetCode/LineSweep.md

 2. 1D Hard.
 3. 2D geometric problems.

+There could be errors, please post in comments.
+Also suggest any good problem to be added to this list.
+Inviting @votrubac @lee215 to give suggestion for improvmenet.

 ### 1D Easy/Medium problem ###
 [1854.
 Maximum Population Year](https://leetcode.com/problems/maximum-population-year/) [**Easy**]
 Here we are given birth & death year of persons.